Pacific Southwest, Region 9: Superfund

 - Environmentally Sensitive Area

 Groundwater in the shallow and subshallow aquifers in the Main Base is contaminated with trichloroethylene (TCE).
-Additionally, groundwater underlying a residential housing area located adjacent to the southwest portion of the Base is contaminated with cis-1,2-dichloroethylene (DCE).
 There are currently institutional controls to prevent the use of the groundwater until the groundwater is treated to drinking water standards.
-The site also has two landfills with institutional controls to prevent exposure to the landfill contents.
+Additionally, groundwater underlying a residential housing area located adjacent to the southwest portion of the Base (Castle Vista) had been contaminated with cis-1,2-dichloroethylene (DCE), but is now cleaned up to drinking water standards, and treatment systems have been decommissioned.
+The site also has two landfills and a former Fire Training Area with protective covers and institutional controls requiring actions to prevent exposure to the landfill contents.

 List of Site Contaminants